cdrake189/python-geopandas-rasterstats/README.md

 county_stats[0]
 type(county_stats[0])
 ```
 This gives us a `list` of `dict`s with the `mean` for each county.
-This is exactly what we want.
+This is almost exactly what we want.
 But we also
 want it joined to the counties GeoDataFrame but it needs to be converted into a list of numbers.

 ```